sonicakes/ga-final-project/docs/pomodoro.md

 # Pomodoro Log

 I am trying work on my project in Pomodoro sessions.
-To prevent myself from burning.
+To prevent myself from burning out.
 Unless noted differently, each session below is 25 minutes, with at least 5 minute break before next session.

 ## Sat 25 Aug 4.50 pm